Digital Nomad Life in Chile

 When we asked people what advice they would give someone preparing to move to Chile, they said:

 "1.
 Expats should research the cost of living in Chile to ensure they can afford to retire there.
 2. It is important to understand the Chilean healthcare system and the availability of medical services in the area they plan to retire.
 3. Expats should familiarize themselves with the local culture and customs to ensure a smooth transition.
 4. It is important to understand the visa and residency requirements for expats in Chile.
 5. Expats should research the climate and geography of the area they plan to retire in to ensure it meets their needs.
 6. Expats should consider the availability of transportation and other amenities in the area they plan to retire.
 7. Expats should research the local job market to ensure they can find employment if needed.
 8. Expats should research the local banking system to ensure they can access their funds.
 9. Expats should research the local tax laws to ensure they are compliant with all regulations.
-10. Expats should consider the availability of recreational activities and other leisure activities in the area they plan to retire," explained one person living in Chile.
+10. Expats should consider the availability of recreational activities and other leisure activities in the area they plan to retire," said one person in Chile.

 Get Quote